 - Connections: HDMI Type A (full size), 3.5mm mic, 3.5mm headphone, USB-C, 2.5mm remote release

-- 160MP Pixel Shift Multi-Shot - combines 20 images to create an image with four times the resolution of sensor in post-production (with free Fujifilm software) - without any false color issues, we are told, but only suitable to perfectly-stationary subjects
+- 160MP Pixel Shift Multi-Shot - combines 20 images using pixel-shift technology to create an image with four times the resolution of sensor in post-production (with free Fujifilm software) - without any false color issues, we are told, but only suitable for perfectly-stationary subjects

 - Up to 7 stops IBIS